zhiwenh/delib/README.md

 <a name="Ethereum+initIPC"></a>
 #### delib.eth.initIPC(ipcPath) ⇒ <code>Web3</code>
-Initializes an IPC connection with a local Ethereum node.
-The IPC provider is set in the config file.
-Need to call before using the Ethereum object IPC methods.
+Initializes an IPC connection with an Ethereum node.
+The IPC provider can be set in the ```delib.js``` config file or you can pass it in as an argument.
+This needs to be called before using IPC functionality such as creating or unlocking an account.
 This returns a Web3 object connected via IPC that you call web3.personal and web3.admin methods on.

 **Returns**: <code>Web3</code> - The Web3 object delib.eth uses for its IPC connection.